-As well as you prepare, plan and care for your child, he is going to experience change and grief that are out of your control.
-How you deal with these events in your child’s life (and how you teach your child to deal with them) can affect his emotional health and willingness to share with you in the future.
+As well as you prepare, plan and care for your child, they are going to experience change and grief that are out of your control.
+How you deal with these events in your child’s life (and how you teach your child to deal with them) can affect their emotional health and willingness to share with you in the future.

 Whether it’s a divorce, the death of a family member or pet, or even moving to a new neighborhood, big changes can be overwhelming for a child.
 And just like an injury to your child’s body, this pain may take a long time to fully process or heal.

-Here are some ways to help your child when he experiences a change or loss in his life.
+Here are some ways to help your child when they experience a change or loss in their life.